What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Method

-Explanation errors were presented via three conditions differing in the accuracy of the explanation provided.
-Table~\ref{conditions} shows a breakdown of the conditions and provides an example taken from one of the scenarios used in the study.
+Explanation errors were presented via three conditions (Table~\ref{conditions}).
+Those with an “accurate” explanation were correctly told `what' the AV was doing and `why' it was doing it.
+Errors were introduced via a “low” error condition, where the AV correctly explained `what' it was doing but incorrectly explained `why', and a “high” error condition, where both `what' and `why' explanations were incorrect.
 Comparing the “accurate” to “low” group shows the impact of errors related to the AV's rationale for behavior (i.e. `why').
-Comparing the “low” to “high” group shows the impact of adding errors related to the AV's description of its own action (i.e. adding `what' to the `why' error).
-It is important to note that the AV’s actual driving behavior remained consistent, accurate, and lawful across conditions; only the explanation itself changed.
-Participants rated videos for 9 of 27 possible scenarios -- seeing one video for each of the three conditions per scenario -- presented in random order.
-This makes a total of 27 total video ratings per participant (9 scenarios X 3 accuracy levels).
+Comparing the “low” to “high” group isolates the impact of adding errors related to the AV's description of its own action (i.e. `what').
+We did not include a condition with inaccurate `what’ but accurate `why,’ as it would be implausible for an AV to provide a correct rationale for an incorrect action; this would reduce the study's ecological validity.

-As part of a secondary analysis, we further categorized mistakes in the “high” error condition -- where the AV is providing an incorrect description of what it is doing -- based on the potential harm that \emph{would} result should the AV have acted on the mistaken `what' description.
+We hypothesized that users may process AV errors not just in terms of occurrence, but also in terms of potential outcome -- mirroring real-world scenarios where the consequences of an error are as critical as the error itself.
+To test this, we conducted a secondary analysis, categorizing mistakes in the “high” error condition -- where the AV is providing an incorrect description of what it is doing -- based on the potential harm that \emph{would} result should the AV have acted on the mistaken `what' description.
 For example, if the AV mistakenly says it is going “left” when really it is going straight, we hypothesized that the impact of this error would be greater if going left would result in an accident, as opposed to simply a wrong turn.
 To explore if this difference in pragmatics does impact our results, we run a secondary analysis within just the 'high' condition to test for impact of \emph{potential} harm.